On the homological mirror symmetry conjecture for pairs of pants: Computation of

 This shows that a sequence of admissible flipping holomorphic pearly trees has a subsequence converging to a stable flipping holomorphic pearly tree whose intersection number with each divisor $D_j$ is $0$.
 The intersection number of the stable flipping holomorphic pearly tree with $D_j$ is the sum of intersection numbers of each component flipping holomorphic pearly tree with $D_j$.
 Since these are all non-negative by Proposition \ref{prop:calcint}, they must all be $0$.
 Thus the limit stable flipping holomorphic pearly tree is also admissible, and we have proven compactness. \end{proof}

 We define $A_{\infty}$ structure maps $\mu^k$ as in Section \ref{subsec:prods}, by counting rigid flipping holomorphic pearly trees.
-The proof that they satisfy the $A_{\infty}$ associativity equations, with $\Z$-gradings and signs, essentially follows that of Proposition \ref{prop:ainfstruc}.
+The proof that they satisfy the $A_{\infty}$ associativity equations essentially follows that of Proposition \ref{prop:ainfstruc}.
+The proof that the $A_{\infty}$ product is $\Q$-graded relies on Proposition \ref{prop:dimfpt}.

 \begin{prop} For sufficiently small $\epsilon >0$, the objects $L'$ and $L^n_{\epsilon}$ are quasi-isomorphic. \end{prop} \begin{proof} We observe that $\RP{n}$ and $L^n_{\epsilon}$ intersect transversely in the points $p_K$.
 Therefore we can choose the Hamiltonian component of the Floer datum for the pairs $(L', L^n)$ and $(L^n,L')$ to be $0$.
 The morphism space $CF^*(L',L^n)$ is generated by pairs of points $(p,q) \in S^n \times S^n$ that get sent to the same point by the respective Lagrangian immersions defining $L', L^n$.
 Thus $p$ is a critical point of $f$, and $q$ is either equal to $p$ or its antipode.
 As we saw in Corollary \ref{cor:critf}, there is a critical point $p_K$ of $f$ for each proper non-empty subset $K \subset [n+2]$.
 Therefore, we can label the generators of $CF^*(L',L^n)$ as $p_K^{M} := (p_K,p_K)$ and $p_K^S:= (p_K,a(p_K))$ ($M$ stands for `Morse' because the generators $p_K^M$ correspond to the Morse cohomology of $L^n$, and $S$ stands for `self-intersection' because the generators $p_K^S$ correspond to the self-intersections of $L^n$).
 So, additively,